There is so much talk about eating seasonally. Why not take that same approach to…

-It is a strip of land sandwiched between the Santa Lucia Mountains to the east and a beautiful stretch of undeveloped Pacific coastline.
-It still looks much as it did centuries ago and there is a certain timelessness to the surroundings that just speaks to me.
-Sadly, it has always been a place that I have just passed through and never been able to linger.
-That’s why this week I’m dreaming of a weekend away in Big Sur.
+It is a strip of land sandwiched between the Santa Lucia Mountains and a beautiful stretch of undeveloped Pacific coastline.
+It still looks much as it did centuries ago, and there is a certain timelessness to the surroundings that speaks to me.
+A weekend away in Big Sur never goes out of style.
+Here’s how to make the most of it.

-Being in a place of such immense natural beauty you want to stay somewhere where you can have a direct connection to it.
+Being in a place of such immense natural beauty, you want to stay somewhere where you can have a direct connection to it.
 The “Sycamore Cabin” at Glen Oaks Big Sur is just that place.
-It’s a beautiful cabin with an elegant, contemporary design that has all of the modern conveniences of home, but is nestled within the famous redwood trees.
+It’s a beautiful cabin with an elegant, contemporary design with all of the modern conveniences of home, but is nestled within the famous redwood trees.

 When was the last time you ate at a restaurant that has been around for close to 75 years?
 Deetjen’s is another institution in Big Sur and it’s been serving locals and travelers alike since 1939.
-With that kind of pedigree you might suspect that the fare would be traditional and stodgy, but one look at the menu shows that they have been staying current with the trending force of California cuisine.
-The Spicy Seafood Paella is a must.
+With that kind of pedigree, you might suspect that the fare would be traditional and stodgy, but one look at the menu shows that they have been staying current with the trending force of California cuisine.
+The spicy seafood paella is a must.

-Big Sur Bakery and Restaurant is only 3 miles from Glen Oaks, so getting there involves either a short car ride or a brisk walk (in case you needed more cardio after that hike!)
+Big Sur Bakery and Restaurant is only 3 miles from Glen Oaks, so getting there involves either a short car ride or a brisk walk (in case you needed more cardio after that hike!).
 The bakery is located in a charming farmhouse and the menu has several very tempting options on it to fuel up for the day.
-The 9 grain pancakes are must because, well-pancakes are always a must.
+The 9-grain pancakes are must because, well-pancakes are always a must.

 This spa has an eye-popping location perched on the edge of a cliff overlooking the Pacific Ocean.
 The Post Ranch Inn is a beautiful destination and is world famous for its stunning views and gorgeously decorated rooms.
 All this equals pricey but you could take advantage of the extensive services the Spa offers.
-From its Jade Stone therapy to it’s Hungarian Herbal Body Wrap it offers a full menu of treatments.
+From its Jade Stone therapy to it’s Hungarian Herbal Body Wrap, it offers a full menu of treatments.
 But after breakfast at a farmhouse I’d suggest the Wildflower Facial to cap off a day and a trip that has you in touch with your more natural side.

 Have you explored Big Sur?
 What was your favorite memory or experience?